What is Amazon Step Functions?

-AWS Step Functions is a fully managed service that makes it easy to coordinate the components of distributed applications and microservices using visual workflows.
+Amazon Step Functions is a fully managed service that makes it easy to coordinate the components of distributed applications and microservices using visual workflows.
 Building applications from individual components that each perform a discrete function lets you scale easily and change applications quickly.
 Step Functions is a reliable way to coordinate components and step through the functions of your application.
 Step Functions provides a graphical console to arrange and visualize the components of your application as a series of steps.
 This makes it simple to build and run multi-step applications.
 Step Functions automatically triggers and tracks each step, and retries when there are errors, so your application executes in order and as expected.
 Step Functions logs the state of each step, so when things do go wrong, you can diagnose and debug problems quickly.
 You can change and add steps without even writing code, so you can easily evolve your application and innovate faster.

 Breaking an application into service components (or steps) ensures that the failure of one component does not bring the whole system down, that each component scales independently, and that components may be updated without requiring the entire system to be redeployed after each change.
 The coordination of service components involves managing execution dependencies, scheduling, and concurrency in accordance with the logical flow of the application.
 In such an application, developers may use service orchestration to do this and to handle failures.

-AWS Step Functions helps with any computational problem or business process that can be subdivided into a series of steps.
+Amazon Step Functions helps with any computational problem or business process that can be subdivided into a series of steps.
 It’s also useful for creating end-to-end workflows to manage jobs with interdependencies.
 Common use cases include:

-Data processing: consolidate data from multiple databases into unified reports, refine and reduce large data sets into useful formats, or coordinate multi-step analytics and machine learning workflows
+- Data processing: consolidate data from multiple databases into unified reports, refine and reduce large data sets into useful formats, or coordinate multi-step analytics and machine learning workflows

-DevOps and IT automation: build tools for continuous integration and continuous deployment, or create event-driven applications that automatically respond to changes in infrastructure
+- DevOps and IT automation: build tools for continuous integration and continuous deployment, or create event-driven applications that automatically respond to changes in infrastructure

-E-commerce: automate mission-critical business processes, such as order fulfillment and inventory tracking
+- E-commerce: automate mission-critical business processes, such as order fulfillment and inventory tracking

-Web applications: implement robust user registration processes and sign-on authentication
+- Web applications: implement robust user registration processes and sign-on authentication

-Using AWS Step Functions, you define state machines that describe your workflow as a series of steps, their relationships, and their inputs and outputs.
+Using Amazon Step Functions, you define state machines that describe your workflow as a series of steps, their relationships, and their inputs and outputs.
 State machines contain a number of states, each of which represents an individual step in a workflow diagram.
 States can perform work, make choices, pass parameters, initiate parallel execution, manage timeouts, or terminate your workflow with a success or failure.
 The visual console automatically graphs each state in the order of execution, making it easy to design multi-step applications.
 The console highlights the real-time status of each step and provides a detailed history of every execution.
-For more information, see How Step Functions Works in the AWS Step Functions Developer Guide.
+For more information, see How Step Functions Works in the Amazon Step Functions Developer Guide.